 The K\"ahler quantization can be generalized to a non-integrable compatible almost complex structure on a closed $(M,\omega)$.
-When a compatible almost complex structure $J$ on $(M,\omega)$ is given, we can consider the associated Spin${}^c$ Dirac operator $D$ acting on $\Gamma \left(\wedge^\bullet T^*M^{0,1}\otimes L\right)$.
-It is well-known that $D$ is a formally self-adjoint, first order, elliptic differential operator of degree-one, and if $J$ is integrable, $D$ agrees with the Dolbeault operator up to constant.
+When a compatible almost complex structure $J$ on $(M,\omega)$ is given, we can consider the associated Spin${}^c$ Dirac operator $D$ acting on $\Gamma \bigl(\wedge^\bullet T^*M^{0,1}\otimes L\bigr)$.
+It is well known that $D$ is a formally self-adjoint, first order, elliptic differential operator of degree-one, and if $J$ is integrable, $D$ agrees with the Dolbeault operator up to constant.
 If $J$ is not integrable, $T^{0,1}M$ is no more polarization.
 But, even in this case, since $D$ is Fredholm, we can still take the element of the K-theory of a point

 as a (virtual) quantum Hilbert space.
 Its virtual dimension is equal to the index of $D$.
 We call this quantization the Spin${}^c$ quantization.
-It has been shown in~\cite{Andersen, FFY1,Kubota} that the above equality between dimensions of two quantum Hilbert spaces still holds by replacing the K\"ahler quantization with the Spin${}^c$ quantization by using the index theory.
+It has been showed in~\cite{Andersen, FFY1,Kubota} that the equality between dimensions of two quantum Hilbert spaces still holds by replacing K\"ahler quantization with Spin${}^c$ quantization in terms of the index theory.